12 Jan 2021

 At the centre of this emergence is Hong Kong - a futuristic cultural haven set against a combative political landscape.
 This kind of dichotomy weighs heavy on the conscience of the younger population in HK, leading to elevated methods of escapism, and that, in turn, leads to some of the best nightclubs in the world:

 Oma is a venue fast approaching legendary status if it hasn’t achieved it already.
 Previously known as Phi-b, Yumla and Midnight & Co, over the last decade, the cramped-but-beloved Lan Kwai Fong dancefloor has slowly but surely become part of Hong Kong’s cultural fabric.
 The 90-person dancing space has hosted Studio Barnhus co-founder Axel Boman and Pampa Records boss DJ Koze and are widely lauded for its thoughtful and cutting edge weekly parties.
 This is an institution that takes clubbing seriously, and it shows.
-In May 2020 while less astute venues floundered and panicked, Oma bosses quietly renovated the club’s sound and light systems, allowing them to return louder than ever with the newly the packed punch of a custom Funktion One sound setup.
+In May 2020 while less astute venues floundered and panicked, Oma's new boss quietly renovated the club’s sound and light systems, allowing them to return louder than ever with the newly the packed punch of a custom Funktion One sound setup.
 Given the club’s ethos, its dedication to a flawless nightlife experience is to be expected - especially from a venue whose official motto is

 “Never Ever Stop Dancing”